Lines of minima in Outer space: Introduction

-The viewpoint we take in this note is motivated by a slightly different approach to the geometry of Teichm\"uller space.
+The viewpoint we take in this work is motivated by a slightly different approach to the geometry of Teichm\"uller space.
 Namely, \emph{lines of minima} in Teichm\"uller space for a closed surface $S$ of higher genus were defined and investigated by Kerckhoff \cite{Ke92}.
 As for geodesics for the Teichm\"uller metric, such a line of minima is determined by two projective measured geodesic laminations which jointly fill up $S$.
 A line of minima uniformly fellow-travels its corresponding Teichm\"uller geodesic provided that this Teichm\"uller geodesic entirely remains in the \emph{thick} part of Teichm\"uller space.
 There is also a very good control in the thin part of Teichm\"uller space though the uniform fellow traveller property is violated \cite{CRS08}.

-More precisely, for a number $\epsilon >0$, the $\epsilon$-thick part of Teichm\"uller space for a closed oriented surface $S$ of higher genus is the set of all hyperbolic metrics on $S$ whose systole (i.e. the length of a shortest closed geodesic) is at least $\epsilon$.
-Teichm\"uller geodesics $\gamma$ entirely contained in the $\epsilon$-thick part of Teichm\"uller space ${\cal T}(S)$ and hence their corresponding lines of minima have a \emph{uniform contraction property}: If $B$ is a closed metric ball in ${\cal T}(S)$ for the Teichm\"uller metric or the Weil-Petersson metric which is disjoint from $\gamma$ then the diameter of a shortest distance projection of $B$ into $\gamma$ is bounded from above by a constant only depending on $\epsilon$ \cite{Mi96,BF09}.
+More precisely, for a number $\epsilon >0$, the $\epsilon$-thick part ${\cal T}(S)_\epsilon$ of Teichm\"uller space for a closed oriented surface $S$ of higher genus is the set of all hyperbolic metrics on $S$ whose systole (i.e. the length of a shortest closed geodesic) is at least $\epsilon$.
+Teichm\"uller geodesics $\gamma$ entirely contained in ${\cal T}(S)_\epsilon$, and hence their corresponding lines of minima, have a \emph{uniform contraction property}: If $B$ is a closed metric ball in Teichm\"uller space for the Teichm\"uller metric or the Weil-Petersson metric which is disjoint from $\gamma$ then the diameter of a shortest distance projection of $B$ into $\gamma$ is bounded from above by a constant only depending on $\epsilon$ \cite{Mi96,BFu09}.

 Our main goal is to define such lines of minima for Outer space.
-We show that these lines of minima define uniform coarse geodesics for the symmetrized Lipschitz metric, and these coarse geodesics have the uniform contraction property.
+We show that these lines of minima are uniform coarse geodesics for the symmetrized Lipschitz metric, and these coarse geodesics have the uniform contraction property (Corollary \ref{contraction2}).
 We also observe that for every fully irreducible element $\phi\in {\rm Out}(F_n)$ there is such a line of minima which is $\phi$-invariant.
 This recovers a recent result of Algom-Kfir \cite{AK08} who showed that axes for fully irreducible elements as defined by Handel and Mosher \cite{HM06} have the contraction property.